reidstidolph/128t-wireguard/README.md

 ```

 #### 3- Access to Private Services
-Give `Work-From-Home` access to the required private services (this assume the private services already have routes configured).
+Give `Work-From-Home` access to the required private services (this assumes the private services already have routes configured).
 ```
 service            Corp-Net
     name                  Corp-Net